 On reaching age 62, OPM will recompute your FERS annuity to an amount that generally represents the annuity you would have received if you continued to work until the day before your 62nd birthday and then retired under FERS non-disability provisions, as described above.
 When you reach Social Security “full” retirement age (see Computation of Social Security Benefits in Section 9 of this chapter), your Social Security benefit will no longer be considered a disability benefit, although the payment amount won’t change.

-CSRS Rules—A disability retiree’s survivor annuity is calculated in the same way as it is for any other retiree—typically, 55 percent of the amount of the annuity before reduction for a survivor benefit election, although lower amounts can be elected.
+CSRS—A disability retiree’s survivor annuity is calculated in the same way as it is for any other retiree—typically, 55 percent of the amount of the annuity before reduction for a survivor benefit election, although lower amounts can be elected.
 If you are single and have no dependent children or former spouse eligible for benefits, there would be no monthly survivor annuity benefit payable.
 In this case, a lump sum of your retirement contributions would be paid to your survivors under the order of precedence (see Order of Beneficiaries in Section 4 of this chapter).

 Survivor benefits of CSRS Offset employees may be subject to an offset equal to the value of the offset service in the Social Security survivor benefit.
 The offset only applies if the survivor is eligible for Social Security benefits based on your employment.